Keyboard navigation is the first step in making Blockly more accessible. This guide focuses on how to modify keyboard navigation for testing purposes.

 The Blockly.ASTNode

-s hold a workspace component.
+class holds a workspace component.
 This component can be a block, connection, field, input or workspace coordinate.

-for the different workspace components.
+for the different workspace components:

-const workspaceNode = Blockly.ASTNode.createWorkspaceNode(workspace, wsCoordinate);
+const workspaceNode = Blockly.ASTNode.createWorkspaceNode(

 const stackNode = Blockly.ASTNode.createStackNode(topBlock);